cziesman/amq-qpid-client/README.md

 # Overview
 This project provides a simple Spring Boot application that uses Apache QPid to connect to an AMQ Artemis broker running in Openshift.

-The connections is made using the AMQPS protocol over a TLS/SSL connection to port 443.
+The connection is made using the AMQPS protocol over a TLS/SSL connection to port 443.

-## Generating credentials for TLS connections
+## Generate credentials for TLS connections

 For TLS connections, AMQ requires a broker keystore, a client keystore, and a client truststore that includes the broker keystore.
 In the next section, we will create a broker keystore, export the broker certificate, create a client truststore, import the broker certificate into the client truststore, and then create a broker truststore.